What’s Sublimate about?

 What was it like co-directing Sublimate?

 It was a fucking nightmare.
 You read a lot of stories about people co-directing and anticipating each other’s actions and decisions and it being an all peace and love, symbiotic relationship where there’s no tension or arguing, for us it was the exact opposite.
-That said the tension and strain definitely informs the film in a lot of ways for example, when things are falling apart between Roger and John the characters, we were able to draw on the very real tensions arising from Roger’s frustration at John’s lack of understanding of the filmmaking process.
-In fact The Dipshit Brothers are still scared to be in the same room as Roger which should make Q&As interesting.
+That said the tension and strain definitely informs the film in a lot of ways for example, when things are falling apart between Roger and John the characters, things were actually falling apart in real life.
+In fact no one wants to be in the same room as Roger which should make Q&As interesting.

 What camera(s) was Sublimate shot on?